Get the eBook today!

 Expand Video

-How To Write A Nonprofit Business Plan: Lesson 3
+How to Write a Nonprofit Business Plan: Lesson 3

 In our last lesson, we took a closer look at how to describe your nonprofit in your business plan so others would have a clear picture of what you are trying to accomplish.
 This lesson serves as a basic template for creating your Nonprofit Needs Assessment, which will establish that there is an actual, measurable need you are addressing.